ryanlj77/telos.contracts/eosio.saving/README.md

 	`sub_id` the unique id of the submisision to be started.

+* `void getdeposit(name owner)`

+	The getdeposit action allows the proposer (`owner`) of the submission that has passed the necessary threshold to reclaim the TLOS held under the account name `owner` in the `deposits` table.
+Calling getdeposit transfers any funds held under the owner's account name to their account.

 * `void claim(uint64_t sub_id)`

 	The claim action allows the proposer of the submission with `sub_id` to claim the `amount` of `TLOS` described in the submission.